course-details-portlet

 • recognizes the value of organizational work, team work, and school-home collaboration

-• can initiate and carry out R&D projects in collaboration with the educational institution and the practice school
+• can initiate and carry out R&D projects in collaboration with the educational institution and the field of practice

 Learning methods and activities

-In order to realize the objectives of the course, an interaction between practical training experiences, acquisition of relevant theories and concepts, and reflection is required.
-The practical training in teacher education spans four semesters, and the students must obtain an internship themselves.
-A full-fledged practicum will involve a total of about 315 working hours.
-These hours are 90 hours of supervised observation and teaching, 45 hours of supervision, 90 hours of preparation and post-work, and 90 hours for other activities.
-In addition, teacher profile, micro-teaching, appraisals, reflection and courses in "the inner life of the school" will be included as a central part of the course.
-The student shall as far as possible follow normal working days at the practical training school or training office and participate in the company's meeting activities and alternative learning activities.
+In order to realize the objectives of the course, an interaction between practical experiences, acquisition of relevant theories and concepts, and reflection is required.
+The practical training in teacher education lasts for four semesters and is organized into three practical training periods.
+The students must obtain an internship themselves.
+The student shall, as far as possible, follow normal working days at the practical training establishment, and participate in company meetings and alternative learning activities.
+A full-fledged practical training constitutes 60 days and involves a total of approximately 315 working hours.
+These hours are divided into 90 hours of supervised observation and teaching, 45 hours of supervision, 90 hours of preparation and follow-up work and 90 hours to other activities.
+In addition, teacher profile, microteaching, appraisals, reflection and "the school's inner life" will be included as a central part of the course.

 The course also entails a campus-related perspective on practice that aims to contribute to the students experiencing a holistic content that provides the opportunity to discover connections between the practice field and campus.
 This teaching consists of theme days and lectures in addition to teaching about practice.